-Students within the nursing program who achieve below an 80% on any unit exam, below benchmark on ATI or unsatisfactory performance on any graded class component will be placed on an academic remediation plan with the Student Success Coach.
+Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on an Academic Focused Review Plan with the Student Success Coach.
+The purpose of an Academic Focused Review Plan is to ensure student comprehension of material and promote success within the Nursing field.
+To accomplish this, each plan is individualized based on the student's needs.

-Once students have received their grade, it is the students responsibility to check their email for remediation from the Student Success Coach and complete all necessary remediation including getting all signatures required in a timely manner in order to progress in the class.
+Once students have received their grade, it is the student's responsibility to check their email for a Focused Review from the Student Success Coach and complete all necessary requirements within the Focused Review Plan, including getting all signatures required in a timely manner, in order to progress in the program.
+All appointments and/or arrangements should be made immediately to ensure completion by the deadline.